The Rise and Fall of Switch Hitters - A History of Ambidextrous Batters in NPB

 Decline Factors and Technical Challenges

 Since the 2010s, NPB switch hitters have clearly declined.
 In the 2023 season, switch hitters comprised only about 3% of first-team registered players.
 The primary factor is high development cost, requiring roughly double the practice time.
 Many show 30-50 point batting average gaps between strong and weak sides.
-Modern pitchers deploy diverse breaking balls regardless of handedness, diminishing the advantage of switching sides.
+Pitchers since the 2010s deploy diverse breaking balls regardless of handedness, diminishing the advantage of switching sides.
 The prevailing philosophy now favors intensive single-side development.

 Tactical Reappraisal and Future Outlook